-i NOTE: The heat sink type in your computer varies depending on the configuration ordered.
+(i) NOTE: The heat sink type in your computer varies depending on the configuration ordered.

-- 1. Follow the procedure in before working inside your computer.

-- 2. Remove the base cover.

-- 3. Remove the battery (3-cell or 4-cell).
+- 1. Follow the procedure in before working inside your computer. - 2.
+Remove the base cover. - 3.
+Remove the battery (3-cell or 4-cell) based on the configuration.

-- 4. Remove the system fan.